openintegrationhub/openintegrationhub/services/data-hub/src/minhash-poc/README.md

 The "minhashing" of small data sets basically works here and is suitable for establishing the same identities in different data sets.

 In contrast to the conventional application of these algorithms, the OIH's context tends to handle tiny-sized data sets.
-Each set usually contains a small amount of characters and therefore results more often in a meager set of shingles.
-In the end this can lead to accumulated false positives.
+Each set usually contains a small number of characters and therefore results more often in a meager set of shingles.
+In the end, this can lead to a higher amount of false positives.

 One possible conclusion is that automatic detection using the Minhash method should not be accepted without a further verification process.
 This should be done by algorithmic post-processing or plain human interaction on a suited merge interface.